Leon-87-7/md2pdf/README.md

   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                        Output PDF file (default: same name as input) --css CSS             Path to a custom CSS file for styling the PDF -p, --preview         Open the PDF with the default viewer after conversion -v, --version         show program's version number and exit
+                        Output PDF file (default: same name as input) --theme THEME         Theme to use for styling (default: default) Ignored if --css is specified --css CSS             Path to a custom CSS file for styling the PDF Takes precedence over --theme -p, --preview         Open the PDF with the default viewer after conversion -v, --version         show program's version number and exit
 ```